OmkaarA/phishing-emails/README.md

 - Phishing emails often disguise harmful URLs with legitimate-looking text.

 ### 6. 📝 **Spelling or Grammar Errors**
-- The message appears fairly polished but uses a **generic salutation** (“Dear Customer”) instead of addressing the recipient by name.
+- There are no apparent grammatical or spelling mistakes, but the message uses a **generic salutation** (“Dear Customer”) instead of addressing the recipient by name.
 - Small details like tone and formatting help reveal illegitimacy.

 ### 7. 🧠 **Phishing Traits Summary**